-2.2 Self-versus-others block
+2.2 Self-versus-other block

-2.2.1 Altruism, reciprocity and prosociality
+2.2.1 Altruism, reciprocity, and prosociality

 Our second set of decision situations, which subjects take either one week after or one week before the main block (with the order randomized), consists of a series of standard choice tasks from the literature on social preferences, listed in Table 2.
-Their defining feature is that subjects now face tradeoffs between their own monetary outcomes and those of other subjects, which is why we label these situations as self-versus-others (SVO).
+Their defining feature is that subjects now face tradeoffs between their own monetary outcomes and those of other subjects, which is why we label these situations as self-versus-other (SVO).
 Most are very familiar, and we implement them using standard procedures.
 Therefore, we leave the description of procedural details to Section A of the Appendix.
 More novel is the moral-luck game, which we describe next.

-Table 2: Prosociality (self-versus-others) decision situations
+Table 2: Prosociality (self-versus-other) decision situations

 Variable Elicitation method Definition Altruism Dictator game with charity as the recipient, giving frame, 20 Euros endowment Amount allocated to charity Altruism Taking Dictator game with charity as the recipient, taking frame, 20 Euros endowment Amount allocated to charity Trust First mover in trust game, 5 Euros endowment Amount send to second mover Pos.
 Recripr.
 Low Second mover in trust game when having received 1 Euros out of 5 Eu- ros (strategy method) Amount send back to first mover Pos.
 Recripr.
-High Second mover in trust game when having received 5 Euros out of 5 Eu- ros (strategy method) Amount send back to first mover Public goods game contribution Public goods game, 5 Euros endowment, group size of 3, 1.5 multiplication factor Amount contributed Rewarding intentions Moral luck game Amount allocated to first mover in ${\cal S}4-{\cal S}3$ Rewarding consequences Moral luck game Amount allocated to first mover in ${\cal S}4-{\cal S}2$ Rewarding consequences - intentions Moral luck game Amount allocated to first mover in $(S4+S3)-(S2+S1)-((S4-S3)+(S2-S1))$
+High Second mover in trust game when having received 5 Euros out of 5 Eu- ros (strategy method) Amount send back to first mover Public goods game contribution Public goods game, 5 Euros endow- ment, group size of 3, 1.5 marginal per capita return from contributing Amount contributed Rewarding intentions Moral luck game Amount allocated to first mover in $S4-S3$ Rewarding consequences Moral luck game Amount allocated to first mover in $S4-S2$ Rewarding consequences - intentions Moral luck game Amount allocated to first mover in $(S4+S3)-(S2+S1)-((S4-S3)+(S2-S1))$